 One can observe the stress levels that lecturers and even professors still have.
 Here I’m not talking about the people that enjoy stress in their lives, nor am I thinking about the types of stress that, although it may disturb an individual’s well-being, helps them focus on their targets almost in the same way as when people work without noticing time passing by (i.e., the flow momentum).

-I am talking about rough strategies that university senior staff use to deal with the challenges of different things such as: academic assessment (TEF or REF); the bureaucracy they need to deal with which makes them lose their time for research for instance; and obviously personal issues, after all, academics (either students or staff) are people and have their own problems.
+I am talking about rough strategies that university senior staff use to deal with the challenges of different things such as: academic assessment (TEF or REF); the bureaucracy they need to deal with which makes them lose their time for research for instance; and obviously personal issues, after all, academics (both students or staff) are people, and have their own problems.

 I also realise that the stigma of going to a therapist is even greater within academia.
 As a psychologist, it would be strange not to search for professional help within this field.
 I’ve had it before for professional reasons, and this time, on my first year of my PhD, I was having counselling for personal reasons and of course this was the right thing to do.
 Yet the stigma exists, unfortunately.